Lugal-PCZ/bbapi_toolkit/README.md

 ## Requirements
-This package is written for Python 3.7.
-Other versions of Python may work, but have not been tested.
+This package is written for Python 3.8 and later.
+Prior versions of Python may work, but have not been tested.
 The requests and requests_oauthlib packages need to be installed in your system.
 ```bash
 pip3 install requests requests_oauthlib
 ```